Publications

 Health Sector Structural Change.
 (2024). (joint with Maria Feldman).

-• Status: Revisions Requested (AEJ: Macroeconomics)
+• Status: Under Review Second Round (AEJ: Macroeconomics)

 • Presentations: (2023) University of Bristol, UK; University of Manchester, UK; SEA Meetings, New Orleans; Goethe University, Frankfurt, Germany; University of Wuerzburg, Germany; UCSB, LAEF 2nd Labor Markets and Macroeconomic Outcomes Conference; FRB, Cleveland.